Frequently Asked Questions

 A maximum of 6 semester units in graduate coursework in the Department of Speech, Language and Hearing Sciences taken at other CAA-accredited SLHS programs is transferable into the master's program at SFSU.

-When it is not possible for postbaccalaureate students to take prerequisite SLHS coursework at SFSU, you may want to pursue taking such coursework online.
-The SFSU SLHS department does not offer online coursework, however, there are other ASHA accredited universities that do.
+We are currently able to accommodate students who are not in the SLHS department, although we have limited seating and priority is given to SLHS students.
+You may also want to pursue taking such coursework online.
+The SFSU SLHS department does not offer online coursework; however, there are other ASHA accredited universities that do.
 Visit EdFind for a current listing of those programs and search for programs in speech-language pathology that have "distance education availability".

-After exploring the remainder of this website, you may want to contact the SLHS Clinic office (415.338.1001 or slhsinfo@sfsu.edu) to make an appointment to meet with an adviser.
+After exploring the remainder of this website, you may want to contact the SLHS office (415.338.1001 or slhsinfo@sfsu.edu) to make an appointment to meet with an adviser.
 Or you may contact the appropriate SLHS faculty directly.